noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/how_to_emit_event.md

 For the PXE to successfully process the decrypted note we need to compute the note's 'note hash' and 'nullifier'.
 Aztec.nr enables smart contract developers to design custom notes, meaning developers can also customize how a note's note hash and nullifier should be computed.
 Because of this customizability, and because there will be a potentially-unlimited number of smart contracts deployed to Aztec, an PXE needs to be 'taught' how to compute the custom note hashes and nullifiers for a particular contract.
 This is done by a function called `compute_note_hash_and_nullifier`, which is automatically injected into every contract when compiled.

+## Encrypted Events

+To emit generic event information as an encrypted log, call the context method `encrypt_and_emit_note`.
+Currently, only arrays of fields are supported, and the PXE will fail to decrypt, process and store this data, so it will not be queryable automatically.

 ## Unencrypted Events

 Unencrypted events are events which can be read by anyone.